 How do you talk about something so challenging and difficult?
 In my case, it was my first grandchild.
 How can others understand the loss endured unless they’ve endured it themselves?

-In all honesty sweet friend, loss of a grandchild/child will show you how truly fragile life can be.
+In all honesty sweet friend, the loss of a grandchild/child will show you how truly fragile life is.
 Please remember grieving is a process, and everyone processes death differently and it’s not one size fits all.
 Be patient with your loved ones in this difficult time.

 What are the Five Stages of Grief?

 Denial is the first of the five stages of grief.
-It helps us to survive the loss.
+It helps you to survive the loss.
 In this stage, the world becomes meaningless and overwhelming.
 Life makes no sense.
-We are in a state of shock and denial.
+You are in a state of shock and denial.

-We go numb.
-We wonder how we can go on if we can go on, why we should go on.
-We try to find a way to simply get through each day.
-Denial and shock help us to cope and make survival possible.
+You go numb.
+You wonder how you can go on.
+Simply stated, you try to find a way to get through each day.
+Denial and shock help you to cope and make survival possible.